MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/RequireLicenseAcceptance.md

 ## Scripts
 License Acceptance is not supported for scripts.
 However, the scenario where a script depends on a module that requires license acceptance is supported.

-Script commands will support a new parameter -AcceptLicense that will behave as though user saw the license.
+Script commands(Install-Script/Save-Script/Update-Script) will support a new parameter -AcceptLicense that will behave as though user saw the license.
 If -AcceptLicense is not specified; the user will be shown license.txt for dependent module and prompted to accept the license.

 ## EXAMPLES